pulumi/pulumi/docs/mupack.md

 unique in that they can only appear in module properties, arguments, local variables, but not class properties.
 This ensures that all data structures are serializable as JSON, an important property to the interoperability of Mu data.

+### Accessibility

+MuIL supports two levels of accessibility on all elements:

+* `public` means an element is accessible outside of its container.
+* `private` means an element is accessible only within its container (the default).

+In these sentences, "container" refers to either the enclosing module or class.

+MuIL supports one additional level of accessibility on class members:

+* `protected` means an element is accessible only within its class and subclasses.

+Accessibility determines whether elements are exported outside of the package.
+For an element to be exported, it, and all of its ancestor containers, must be marked `public`.
+By default, elements are *not* exported, which is useful for internal functionality that is invoked within the package but not meant for public consumption.

 ## Definitions

 Each package contains a definitions map containing all modules, variables, functions, and classes: